-Reminder: there’s no such thing as a “quick fix”.
+Healing the gut: there’s no such thing as a “quick fix”

-In my 1:1 gut repair program and also in the upcoming Leaky Gut Fundamentals course which I’ll be beta-launching later this year, I use a step-by-step framework which includes 8 pillars of healing a leaky gut.
+In my 1:1 functional nutrition coaching programs and also in my Complete Gut Repair Roadmap group program & online course, I teach a step-by-step framework which includes 6 pillars of healing a leaky gut.

 Believe it or not, most people actually miss this “regenerate and repair” pillar (and most of the other pillars) of gut healing completely – they think they can just follow a restrictive diet to heal.